How to win proposals by making them exciting and full of passion

 How finding your passion wins proposals

 You can try to win your proposal by being similar to but a little better than your competitors.
 Or you can get so fired up and show your love for achieving things that matter that it will wake your customer up from their boring job of evaluating proposal after proposal.
-Instead of doing what everyone else does a little better, write the proposal the customer can fall in love with.
+Instead of doing what everyone else does a little better, write a proposal the customer can fall in love with.

 In school you were taught to write like journalists — to be objective and unemotional.
 Business speak is intentionally bland, inauthentic, vague, passive, and unaccountable.
 If you are a technical specialist, then you were likely taught that engineering is not about emotion.
 You were taught wrong.